gubloon/miden-tictactoe/README.md

 v2
 - Create new Accounts
 - Get tokens from faucet
+- Create a new board
 - Players make moves
 - Loser sends 50 tokens to Winner

+v3
+- Create new Accounts
+- Get tokens from faucet
+- Create a new board
+- Players make moves
+- Loser sends 50 tokens to Winner with RPFID